DeviprasadShetty9833/Stack.c/README.md

 <tr><td>
   ⏺️ A stack is a linear data structure that follows the LIFO (Last In, First Out) principle.

-You can push (insert) elements onto the top of the stack.

-You can pop (remove) elements from the top of the stack.

-You can also peek (view) the top element without removing it.

-The stack has a maximum size, and operations must check for overflow (too many elements) and underflow (trying to pop from an empty stack).
+  ⏺️ The stack has a maximum size, and operations must check for overflow (too many elements) and underflow (trying to pop from an empty stack).

 <details>
-  <summary>Click to expand 🔻</summary>  <br> 🟠 Basic Operations:
+  <summary>Click to expand 🔻</summary>
+<br> 🟠 Basic Operations:

-Push (insert an element)
+Push (insert an element) onto the top of the stack.

-Pop (remove an element)
+Pop (remove an element) from the top of the stack.

-Peek/Top (get top element without removing)
+Peek (get top element without removing) the top element without removing it.

 Display (print all elements in stack order)